eberhage/alphafold-slurm-array/README.md

 # AlphaFold SLURM Array

 This repository provides a wrapper around **AlphaFold** to run large numbers of inference jobs in a systematic and reproducible way on HPCs with SLURM.
-It is designed for **Cartesian product exploration** of protein sequence combinations, where each dimension represents a set of proteins.
+It supports two exploration strategies for protein sequence combinations.
+Each **dimension** represents a set of proteins.
+- `cartesian`: exhaustive Cartesian product exploration across dimensions → Proteins in the same dimension will **never** be part of the same job.
+- `collapsed`: one job per dimension, without crossing combinations → **Only** Proteins in the same dimension are part of the same job.

 ---